Rookout/docs/docs/workspaces-tagging.md

 ip - the ip address of an application instance.
 For example: `ip:25.218.30.111`

-platform - the platform used an application instance.
+platform - the platform used in an application instance.
-For example: `platform:python`
+Supported platforms: `platform:python`, `platform:java`, `platform:node`

 processname - the process name (executable) of an application instance.
 For example: `processname:demo/app.py`